gfornari/print-math-unipd/README.md

 |-----|-----|   |-----|-----|
 ```

+And so on for the other possibile schemes.

 ## Notes
 * It creates a new folder `print-ready` in the current directory.
 * It tries to parallelise the processing using the maximum number of cores.